pippocla/bTicino-MQTT-NodeRed-Home-Assistant/README.md

 the value you use could be the one you want no rule, but I suggest to use same number used to configure the hardware during installation of the plant

 Finally, let's add an input_boolean that will be activated by an automation every time HA starts up.
-In this way, all the lights and thermostats will be interogated and their status updated
+In this way, all the lights and thermostats will be interogated and their start status updated

 To do this add in config.yaml